Gatuna

 Gatuna is a small settlement in Cyumba Sector in northern Rwanda.
 It is located at the northern border adjacent to the town of Katuna, in neighboring Uganda.

 Overview

-Gatuna is the busiest border crossing in Rwanda.
+Gatuna is the busiest border crossing in Rwanda, a landlocked country.
 It handles most of Rwanda's imports and exports, since most Rwandan imports and exports via the coast pass through Uganda.
 The border at Gatuna and Katuna is open 24 hours a day.

 Location

 Gatuna is located in Gicumbi District, Northern Province, at the border with the Republic of Uganda.
 Its location is about 80 km, by road, north of Kigali, Rwanda's capital and largest city.

 Points of interest

 The following points of interest lie within the settlements limits or close to the edges of the settlement: